cdwdirect/sos_flow/README.md

 ## Compatibility

-SOSflow is built and tested on various modern Linux systems (CentOS, Linux Mint, ...) and OS X. SOSflow has the following
+The core components of SOSflow are developed and tested in various modern Linux systems (CentOS, Linux Mint, etc.) and OS X.

-requirements:
+SOSflow has the following requirements:
 * C Compiler (C99 or newer)
 * POSIX Threads
 * Message Passing Interface (MPI)